MRC/Fight for Sight Clinical Research Training Fellowship

 The scheme is administered by the MRC, application details can be found on the MRC website.

 Important information for applicants can be found in the following document

 These joint Clinical Training Research Fellowships are subject to Fight for Sight's Intellectual Property Rights policy and additional Terms and Conditions.

-For more information on deadlines, visit here and ensure the Funding Opportunity type is 'Fellowships'.
+This funding opportunity is held three times a year.
+Please visit here for further details and ensure that the Funding Opportunity type is 'Fellowships'.